tabassumsarah/tabassumsarah.github.io/resume.md

 <h1> Professional Experience </h1>

 **Currently working as a Java Developer** at <a href="http://www.booktopia.com.au/" target="blank">Booktopia Ltd.</a>
-<sub>Spring, Hibernate, JPA, ElasticPath, JSF, Velocity, PrimeFace, ElasticPath, Java 7</sub>
 <br/>
+<sub>Spring, Hibernate, JPA, ElasticPath, JSF, Velocity, PrimeFace,ElasticPath, Java 7</sub>

 •   Enhancing the system to meet new requirements.<br/>
 •   Extensive re-factoring to support legacy code and bug fixing.<br/>
 •   Research to identify the suitable technologies to use in the project.<br/>